DigitalGrainSize/pyDGS/README.md

 * more test data
 * improved image filtering, which now occurs as standard
 * improved test script to provide example usage
+* simpler to install. no code compilation, no pip support, no `setup.py` script